A Guide to Spain's Rental Registration Number

 - Financial Penalties: Operating without a Rental Registration Number can result in fines, the amount of which may vary depending on regional laws.

 - Listing Removal: Rental platforms are obligated to remove listings that lack a valid NRA, effectively halting your rental operations.
+Recently Spain ordered Airbnb to withdraw more than 65,000 holiday rental listings.

 - Legal Action: Continued non-compliance may lead to legal proceedings, further fines, or other sanctions.